-Your response should be returned to the following email address by enter time and date
+Your response should be returned to the following email address by 17:00 on Friday 17th February.

-Enter email address you wish them to respond to
+Gina.tarantonio@environment-agency.gov.uk

 Please confirm, by email, receipt of these documents and whether you intend to submit a quote.

 If you have any queries, please do not hesitate to contact me.